csia-pme/dreambooth-demo/README.md

 ### state observation

-To better understant what is  where in the pod here are a few results of LS commands
+To better understand  what is  where in the pod here are a few results of LS commands

 This is the root folder of the cloned repository.
 ```bash